Lymph nodes Swelling Treatment

 - Oracort ointment

-- Oral and topical analgesics are administered if necessary.
+- Topical and Oral analgesics are administered if necessary.

-- Oral steroids may be needed for severe cases.
+- Steroids (Oral) may be needed for severe cases.